block-api/block-node-example/README.md

 ```shell
 docker-compose up --scale ping-pong-service=2
 ```
+<small>**Note:** Please keep in mind that in this example implementation if you scale `sqlite-service` each of them will have separate database and there is no data synchronization between those.</small>

 When running it for the first time it might take a bit longer to start as this example require [Redis](https://redis.io/) which is used as a communication transporter - Docker will need to download it as well as Go language.